AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

     (b, a') -> b : ana f a'
 ```

-using this, we can define a function which converts a `Rational`, Haskell's built-in representation of fractions, into a `ℝ`.
+This function essentially acknoledges the coalgebraic/autonata character of codata.
+Given a function which takes a state, `a`, and returns a new state along with an observation, `b`, we can repeatedly apply this function to get an infinite stream of observations.
+All codata can be characterized in this way.
+Using this, we can define a function which converts a `Rational`, Haskell's built-in representation of fractions, into a `ℝ`.
 Before that, let's define our focusing function.
 I've hard-coded a power of 1, but you can feel-free to vary it.

 ```haskell
 type Interval = (Rational, Rational)